ntclark/PostScript/EnVisioNateSW_FontManager/Readme.md

 Note also that just about everything done here (if not everything) is built using the [online documentation](https://learn.microsoft.com/en-us/typography/opentype/spec/) published by MicroSoft.
 Most everything needed to build more capability, if necessary, would be described therein.

 The project contains my simple COM object boilerplate.
-For a complex (hostable) COM object, see the PostScriptGen2 project as the object, and the ParsePostcript project as a sample host
+For a complex (hostable) COM object, see the PostScript project as the object, and the HostPostcript project as a sample host